Chrisly-J/Minimax-Search-Algorithm/README.md

 How might we describe these situations quantitatively?
 Let's assign a score to the "end game conditions:"

 I win, hurray!
 I get 10 points!
-I lose, shit.
+I lose...
 I lose 10 points (because the other player gets 10 points) I draw, whatever.
 I get zero points, nobody gets any points.
 So now we have a situation where we can determine a possible score for any game end state.